 Banking, Money and Taxes in Turkey

 Turkey has a sound banking infrastructure with plenty of local and foreign options for expats to choose from.
-Expats moving to Turkey on an employment package, you may be surprised to find that you generally don’t get to choose the bank you’d prefer to use.
+Expats moving to Turkey on an employment package may be surprised to find that they generally don’t get to choose the bank they would prefer to use.
 Rather, employers choose a single bank to work with, and employees are responsible for opening the appropriate bank account in order to receive payment.

-Of the local branches, Garanti Bank is known for making a more pointed attempt at employing staff who can communicate in English and is often chosen by employers hiring foreigners for its attempt (though not necessarily successful) to cater to expatriates.
+Of the local banks in Turkey, Garanti Bank is known for making a more pointed attempt at employing staff who can communicate in English and is often chosen by employers hiring foreigners for its efforts (though not necessarily successful) to cater to expatriates.
 Alternatively, Isbank owns several European branches and may be more convenient for expats relocating from the European Union (EU).
 Akbank is another local option that offers a full range of services for expats.

-Foreign banks in Turkey include Deutsche Bank, HSBC, Citibank and J.P.
-Morgan and Chase, though only HSBC has enough branches countrywide to be optimal for use as a primary bank.
+Foreign banks in Turkey include Deutsche Bank, HSBC and Citibank, though only HSBC has enough branches countrywide to be optimal for use as a primary bank.

 That being said, Internet banking services are provided by nearly all banks; local banks offer web pages in English as well as Turkish.

-In order to obtain a tax number, simply go to the local tax office with your passport.
+In order to obtain a tax number, expats need to go to the local tax office with their passport.

 ATMs and credit cards in Turkey